 Why Should You Buy a Home Warranty?

-If you’re debating whether a home warranty is worth it, remember that you can’t predict when your home systems or appliances will fail.
+If you’re debating whether investing in a home warranty makes sense, remember that you can’t predict when your home systems or appliances will fail.
 A home warranty protects your savings and prevents you from spending hours searching for a trusted local contractor.

 Home warranties also provide broader protection than a manufacturer’s warranty.
 A manufacturer’s warranty protects appliances if they fail due to defective materials or faulty installation.
 However, manufacturer’s warranties typically only last one to two years.
 They also don’t cover systems and appliances that break down from normal wear and tear.